 Low Fuel: Grounding this input actuates the Low Fuel warning.
-This input can be connected to a local day tank or to a main fuel tank that is located on site.
+This input can be connected to a local fuel pressure switch.
 When the switch grounds this designated input, the input will "wake up" the control, if it is not operating, and then initiate the fault.